-- The 49th worst state for high cholesterol.
+- The 49th worst state for cardiovascular disease.

-- The 48th worst state for cardiovascular disease.
+- The 48th worst state for heart attacks

-- The 47th worst state for heart attacks.
+- The 43rd worst state for high cholesterol.

 This means our husbands, wives, mothers, fathers, friends and neighbors are suffering.
 We need to work even harder at improving the health of our community.

 St. Elizabeth Healthcare is working to develop a Heart and Vascular Institute that is built around the needs of our community.
-We pledge to reduce heart attacks and heart attack-related deaths in Northern Kentucky by 25 percent during the next 10 years.
+We pledge to reduce heart- and heart attack-related deaths in the Northern Kentucky region by 25 percent within its first 10 years.